Ryan (footballer, born 2003)

-Ryan Gustavo de Lima (born 15 July 2003), simply known as Ryan, is a Brazilian footballer who plays as a defensive midfielder for Corinthians.
+Ryan Gustavo de Lima (born 15 July 2003), simply known as Ryan, is a Brazilian footballer who plays as a defensive midfielder for Fortaleza on loan from Corinthians.

 Career

 Ryan was born in São Paulo, and joined the youth sides of Corinthians at the age of eight, initially to play for the futsal teams.
 On 13 July 2021, he signed his first professional contract with the club, agreeing to a three-year deal.

 Ryan made his professional debut with Timão on 29 June 2023, coming on as a late substitute for Rafael Ramos in a 3–0 home win over Liverpool Montevideo, for the year's Copa Libertadores, as both sides were already eliminated.
 On 17 July, he replaced Giuliano and scored the winner in a 2–1 Copa Sudamericana away success over Universitario; while celebrating, he started an on-field brawl after showing his shirt to the home supporters.

 On 21 July 2023, Ryan signed a new three-year contract with Corinthians.